 When Glenn Frank retired in 1995, the Chamber hired Dan Trenary as the executive director and Pat Hatcher as the executive assistant.
 Following Dan’s departure, Pat Hatcher was then hired to be the executive director.
 The Chamber was, at that time, located in a historic home at 201 North Line Street in Columbia City.

 In 2009, work began to investigate the prospect of becoming a county-wide chamber.
 The chamber board voted to pursue this direction and in March of 2010 the name was once again changed and became the Whitley County Chamber of Commerce.
 This reflected the merger of the Columbia City Area Chamber of Commerce and the South Whitley Chamber of Commerce.
 The chamber also made a move to 518 Garland Avenue, Suite A, in Columbia City.
-Doug Brown was hired as the executive director.
+Sara Goff was hired as executive director, followed by Doug Brown.
 The Whitley County Chamber of Commerce reorganized with a new board of directors whose members were representative of the different communities.

 Past Board Presidents